justingenekarlgit/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
 Play against a computer in rock paper scissors!
+Created with HTML, CSS and JS.